mattclifford1/ComputationalLogic/Readme.md

 ```
 ?- prolexa_cli.

-prolexa> "is pixie a teacher".
+prolexa> "is maestro a teacher".

-pixie is not a teacher
+maestro is not a teacher

 prolexa> "who is not a teacher".

-pixie is not a teacher
+maestro is not a teacher

-prolexa> "explain why pixie is a student".
+prolexa> "explain why maestro is a student".

-pixie is not happy ; if not teacher then not happy ; every stud
+maestro is not happy ; if not teacher then not happy ; every stud
-ent is not a teacher ; therefore pixie is a student
+ent is not a teacher ; therefore maestro is a student

 prolexa> "tell me everything you know".

 if happy then teacher. if not teacher then not happy. every stu
-dent is not a teacher. peter is a teacher. pixie is not happy
+dent is not a teacher. peter is a teacher. maestro is not happy

-prolexa> "pixie is happy".
+prolexa> "maestro is happy".

-I'll now remember that  pixie is happy
+I'll now remember that  maestro is happy

 prolexa> "tell me everything you know".

 if happy then teacher. if not teacher then not happy. every stu
-dent is not a teacher. peter is a teacher. pixie is happy
+dent is not a teacher. peter is a teacher. maestro is happy

 prolexa>
 ```
 # Existential Quantification
-To handle adding rules such as `some humans are teacher` we need to add this to the grammar.
+To handle adding rules such as `some humans are teachers` we need to add this to the grammar.
 This is done using skolem constants:
 ```
 determiner(p,sk=>H1,sk=>H2,[(H1:-true),(H2:-true)]) --> [some].
 ```
-This translates the sentence `some humans are teacher` to the rule `[(human(sk):-true),(teacher(sk):-true)]`, showing that there does indeed exist someone (sk) that is a human and also a teacher.
+This translates the sentence `some humans are teachers` to the rule `[(human(sk):-true),(teacher(sk):-true)]`, showing that there does indeed exist someone (sk) that is a human and also a teacher.

 To ask questions such as `are some humans teachers` we add to the grammer the form of an existential question:
 ```